-- Operator Var – Select this option if you want to add any data that the agent added on the fly during the live chat.
-You can read here on how to use the Operator Variables during the chat.
-The Source Value will be the name of the operator variable you are going to use to assign values during the chat.
-For example, if during the chat the agent enters the operator variable: “\Company=AwesomeChat” and you want the value ‘AwesomeChat’ to be mapped to a field in your integration, you need to enter the Source value ‘Company’.
-Please note that the agent needs to enter this Operator Variable with a \backslash or /slash at the beginning.
+- Labels – Select this option if you want to add any data that the agent added on the fly during the live chat.
+You can read here on how to use the Labels during the chat and after a chat has ended.
+The Source Value will be the name of the Label you are going to use to assign values during the chat.
+You can easily select the Labels you need from the Source Value dropdown menu.

 To the left of the mapping item you can see two buttons.
 These decide if the this Custom Mapping item will be only for Chat transcripts or only for Offline cases or for both.

 Custom Mapping item will be available for Chat transcript and Offline Message .

 Custom Mapping item will be available only for Chat transcript .

 Custom Mapping item will be available only for Offline message .

 On the right side if the Custom Mapping Item you can select the destination of the data you selected on the left side.

 Object – the available objects for the selected integration (different for each integration).
 In most of the case one of the objects is the User (Customer/Contact/Account) and the second object will be where is the chat transcript is usually sent to (Ticket/Case/Issue and more).
 Select the object you want to map the data to.